 The Wyndham Championship is a tournament played on the PGA Tour and takes place at the Sedgefield Country Club in Greensboro, North Carolina.
 It was first played in 1938 and has had three different host courses over the years, however all have been in the Greensboro area.

 The Wyndham Championship now ordinarily brings an end to the regular PGA Tour season.
-That means those towards the top of the FedEx Cup rankings will be jostling for position ahead of the playoffs as those around the 125 mark are scrabbling for their tour cards for next season, though these will not be lost in 2020.
+That means those towards the top of the FedEx Cup rankings will be jostling for position ahead of the playoffs as those around the 125 mark are scrabbling for their tour cards for next season.

 There is a certain irony about the PGA Tour season ending at a short track which rewards accuracy, course management and shot making.
 Many golf fans are upset at the way those skills have been replaced by sheer brawn.
 The number of shorter hitters who still have to secure their playing rights for next year illustrates the way the game has changed.
 They are at least afforded the chance for a strong finish by the nature of Sedgefield Country Club.